Gman-Superfly/Hallucinations_in_Noisy_Channels/documentation/EVIDENCE_AND_SUPPORTING_LITERATURE.md

 - Introduces SipIt algorithm for exact input reconstruction from hidden states

 **Implications for Framework:**
-- **Information preservation is not the question** — LMs do not lose information through their forward pass
+- **Information preservation is not the question**; LMs do not lose information through their forward pass
 - The question is entirely about **organization**: whether preserved information is structured usefully
 - Hallucination is a failure of **information access**, not information storage